FarronF/limerick-council-meetings/meetings/2024/03/25-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 22nd January 2024.md

 amended), the approval of the Council be and is hereby given to the disposal of 0.3 acres

 (0.123 hectares) of land at Turagh Crescent, Cappamore, Co.
-Limerick, to Clúid Housing--- 7
+Limerick, to Clúid Housing
+---
+7

 Association, for the sum of €127 per unit x 2 (€254), subject to the covenants and conditions